Detox Water for Bloating: DIY Recipes & Remedies

 4. Remove the tea bags and let the liquid cool completely.

-6. Cover the jar with a thin towel or cloth as your SCOBY needs to be able to breathe.
+6. Cover the jar with a thin towel or cloth, as your SCOBY needs to breathe.

 7. Write the date and contents on the jar with tape.